icicleio/docs/docs/index.md

 **Icicle is a PHP library for writing *asynchronous* code using *synchronous* coding techniques.**

-Icicle uses [Coroutines](#coroutines) built with [Promises](#promises) to facilitate writing asynchronous code using techniques normally used to write synchronous code, such as returning values and throwing exceptions, instead of using nested callbacks typically found in asynchronous code.
+Icicle uses [Coroutines] built with [Promises] to facilitate writing asynchronous code using techniques normally used to write synchronous code, such as returning values and throwing exceptions, instead of using nested callbacks typically found in asynchronous code.

 ## Library Components

-- [Coroutines](#coroutines): Interruptible functions for building asynchronous code using synchronous coding patterns and error handling.
+- [Coroutines]: Interruptible functions for building asynchronous code using synchronous coding patterns and error handling.
-- [Promises](#promises): Placeholders for future values of asynchronous operations.
+- [Promises]: Placeholders for future values of asynchronous operations.
 Callbacks registered with promises may return values and throw exceptions.
-- [Loop (event loop)](#loop): Used to schedule functions, run timers, handle signals, and poll sockets for pending data or await for space to write.
+- [Loop (event loop)][loop]: Used to schedule functions, run timers, handle signals, and poll sockets for pending data or await for space to write.

 ## Available Components